 “It seems she is scared of Santa,” I said to the elf.
-I turned to my child whose face was stained with tears and asked, “Koj ntshai Santa lod (Are you scared of Santa)?”
+I turned to Little Mermaid whose face was stained with tears and asked, “Koj ntshai Santa lod (Are you scared of Santa)?”

 “Okay, ces peb mus xwb mas (Then we can leave),” I said.

 But she didn’t want to leave until we got a picture with Santa.
 So we stood next to Santa Claus and took our picture.

 It’s interesting that we teach our children about the dangers of strangers, but tell them it’s okay to sit on a strange bearded man’s lap for pictures.
 But that’s okay because Santa is a nice person.
 So is the pedophile who lost his puppy or the relative who pays too much attention to a child.